centminmod/centminmod/datamanagement/centmin.sh-menu-21.readme.md

 #### Submenu Option 3 Command Line:

-You can also initiate the option at SSH command line which would consist of multiple commands:
+You can also initiate the option at SSH command line which would consist of multiple commands where `/root/.ssh/my1.key` is your SSH private key setup to connect to your remote server:

 With tar + zstd compression: